srehan17/git-guide/README.md

 # Initialize git repository
 git init

+# Add remote repository
+git remote add origin git-url

+# Push commits to remote repository
+git push -u origin main

+# Create new branch
+git checkout -b branchname

 # Add all project files to git
 git add .

-# Commit all files to git with a message
+# Commit all files to git with a commit-message
-git commit -m "message"
+git commit -m "commit-message"

-# Push code to origin
-git push -u origin

-# Create new branch
-git checkout -b branchname

 # See list of all branches
 git branch -a